 The Greens Democracy for Sale Project has been designed to make it easy for you to search for data on political donations.
-All the data comes from the Australian Electoral Commission’s Periodic Disclosure Locator Service.
+All the data comes from the Australian Electoral Commission’s Transparency Register.
 Each financial year’s donation data is publicly available on the first working day in February of the following year.

 Australian Electoral Commission data has been uploaded for every financial year since 1998.
 Each financial year’s donation data is publicly available on February 1 the following year.